brittanyjoiner15/eui-event-template/README.md

 - **Create a google sheet**
  1. Go to https://docs.google.com/ and create a blank sheet
- 2. Add name, title, team, location, shortBio, pronouns, imageLink headers in the sheet (make sure the order of headers is same as in the example sheet provided below).
+ 2. For Speakers Tab - Add name, title, team, location, shortBio, pronouns, imageLink headers in the sheet.
+For Sign Up Sheet - Add name and email headers (make sure the order of headers is same as in the example sheet provided below).
  3. Populate the sheet with some data.
     ```
     Data Schema
+    SPEAKERS                                                 SIGN UP
-    name : string
+    name : string                                            name  : string
-    title: string
+    title: string                                            email : string
     team: string
     location: string
     shortBio: string